NEDERLANDS // ENGLISH

 Rust is the hometown of Europa-Park, Germany’s largest theme park and the European number 2 when it comes to attendance (after Disneyland Paris).

-Nowadays, Europa-Park attracts over 5 million visitors each year.
-However, it all started as a small, local amusement park which showcased the attractions Mack Rides manufactures.
+Nowadays, Europa-Park attracts over 5 million visitors each year, there are 5 resort hotels and they’re currently building a huge water park.
+However, it started as a small, local amusement park which showcased the attractions Mack Rides manufactures.
 The park has always counted as a German alternative for Disneyland and some parts are clearly based on it.
 You enter Europa-Park through a German-style Main Street and the park’s mascot is – you guessed it – a mouse.

 Deutsche Allee, which translates to The German Avenue, welcomes us to our sunny Halloween getaway.

 The main avenue isn’t just a place for shopping and dining, but it’s also home to one of the park’s signature attractions.
-Voletarium opened in 2017 and it’s Europa-Park’s take on the Disney classic Soarin’.
-Although it isn’t as good as Soarin’ Over The World, Europa-Park did a great job when it comes to theming and IMAscore delivered a wonderful soundtrack.
+Voletarium opened in 2017 and it’s Europa-Park’s take on a Disney classic called Soarin’.
+Although it isn’t as good as Soarin’ Around The World, Europa-Park did a great job when it comes to theming and IMAscore delivered a wonderful soundtrack.

 Although the ride’s facade looks completely different than Soarin’, Europa-Park once again got inspired by Disney.
 There’s a scene with the park’s mascots playing golf (sounds familiar, doesn’t it?), the final scene shows fireworks over the park (seriously?!) and there’s even a FastPass option to enjoy the attraction without queueing.
 I’ve loved Europa-Park since my first visit and I’ve been an annual pass holder for the last 13 years, but I regret the fact that they still try to copy Disney stuff.
 This is one of the world’s most successful theme parks, so they should be capable of doing thing differently.